How We Do Custom Orthotics?

 We do on average receive requests to replace the top covers on people’s orthotics every 3 years or so.
 Replacing top covers is a reasonably inexpensive process and it’s quite nice to feel like you have a brand new pair of orthotics once it’s done.

 As we have discussed there are most definitely occasional challenges adapting to custom orthotics, it’s a big change for many of us.
 In the same way that we don’t literally feel our muscles grow after gym work, we don’t feel the adjustments the body makes in the days, weeks and months after orthotic prescription.
 The changes are real through and having the right support to see you through any challenges is essential.

 An additional, and hugely important dimension to the support we offer with custom orthotics is ‘rehabilitation’.
-By using carefully prescribed and executed balance and strength based home exercises, we give a boost the newly formed ‘alignment’ and greatly increase the benefit of your orthotics in the longer term.
-This approach honours the fact that ‘alignment’ is not solely about support (orthotics) it is also about muscle strength (exercises).
+By using carefully prescribed and executed balance and strength-based home exercises, we give a boost to the newly formed ‘alignment’ and greatly increase the benefit of your orthotics in the longer term.
+This approach honors the fact that ‘alignment’ is not solely about support (orthotics) it is also about muscle strength (exercises).

-Orthotics are a powerful tool for many people who suffer with lower body pain, they are not a super duper one size fits all cure-all magic bullet.
-This is sometimes where appropriate and diligent care a support comes in, both in the long and short term.
-The basic forms our support takes are exercises prescription, hands on treatments and advise based on the benefit of experience.
+Orthotics are a powerful tool for many people who suffer from lower body pain, they are not a super duper one size fits all cure-all magic bullet.
+This is sometimes where appropriate and diligent care support comes in, both in the long and short term.
+The basic forms our support takes are exercise prescription, hands-on treatments, and advice based on the benefit of experience.